xdeng9/youcast/README.md

 ## Technologies

-* This site is built with React, Redux, and Javascript for the frontend.
+* This site is built with React, Redux, and JavaScript for the frontend.
 * The backend of this app is built with Ruby on Rails.
 * I used Amazon S3 web service as the storage for video files, and video thumbnails.
 Everything else was stored on PostgreSQL.